caitlinbclary/elbow_plots_v2_sandbox/README.md

 In what we have called 'crude elbow plots' for several years, we have plotted the data after this tick imputation step and after coding a recall 'dnk' using the very specific logic described above.

 I would like to develop a data structure and code in the future to show the very raw evidence, and to show what VCQI does with that evidence.
 That's a future project.
 For now, I'm focusing on producing datasets and code that will make the traditional crude elbow plot and crude MOV elbow plot.
 The files posted here now are a good start for the crude plots.
 I will post additional files for crude MOV plots next.

+### 2024-12-12
+- Added an R script that mirrors the Stata steps to create crude elbow plots